danielrolls/shellify/README.md

 I exit my shell and change `nix shell nixpkgs#python nixpkgs#asciidoc` to `nix-shellify --with-flakes nixpkgs#python nixpkgs#asciidoc`.
 It then creates a `flake.nix` and `shell.nix` which I commit in git next to foo.
 Now I can just type `nix develop` and I have what I need to run foo.
 I can share and everybody else can run foo too without the same search.
 I can also go on to tell nix to run as an app or to just make `foo` avaiable handling dependencies for me.

-## Contributions

-To build this project just run `nix build`.
-To hack it run `nix develop` to bring in all dependencies.
-Feel free to raise PRs.
-Small iterations are always better than major rewrites.
-If you are ont confident writing Haskell you may find it easier to add a test case for what you want in `test/Spec.hs`.
-This is easy to do without really understamnding the code by copying a test case and editing the parameters ands expected result.
-This is probably the easiest way to communicate an intended change.
-Just creating an issue is ok too.